Skip To Content

 • Disability or Malpractice Cases: Physician evaluations, diagnostic tests, specialist reports, and pre-incident care documentation

 Lexitas also offers Record Insights®, a specialized service that helps legal teams organize and analyze records more effectively.
-For firms handling complex cases, a well-prepared medical chronology can be a powerful tool for identifying treatment gaps, sequencing events, and preparing for expert review.
+For firms handling complex cases, a structured medical chronology supported by medical chronology services can be a powerful tool for identifying treatment gaps, sequencing events, and preparing for expert review.

 Relevance Matters